Qatar–Tunisia relations: 2017 Qatari diplomatic crisis

 On 5 June 2017, a number of states led by Saudi Arabia cut ties with Qatar.
 Tunisia adopted a neutral stance on this issue, calling for the parties to negotiate a solution to the dispute.

 Moncef Marzouki, president of Tunisia from 2011 to 2014, supported Qatar's position against the blockading countries.

-Economic
+Economic relations

 Qatar is among the largest Arab investors in Tunisia.
+In 1982, the Tunisian-Qatari Investment Bank was formed.
+By the end of 1983, it was reported that the bank had invested the equivalent of $20 million into the Tunisian economy, and had a total capital of DT 70 million.

 Qatar's investments in Tunisia in 2015 exceeded QR 4 billion, making it Tunisia's most important Arab partner and second-most important global partner in terms of foreign direct investment.

 COVID-19 pandemic

 During the COVID-19 pandemic, Qatar provided urgent medical assistance to Tunisia in July 2021.
 Qatar delivered respirators, ventilators and a fully-equipped field hospital with a capacity of 200 beds.